The word “company” is often used to generally describe a profit‐oriented organisation. However, being a company also has a specific meaning in law.

 Do I Still Need Insurance If I Own A Company?

-If you are unsure of what insurance cover you might need for your business or position, consider talking to an insurance coverage specialist.
-Our friends over at BizCover can help!
+If you are unsure of the insurance cover you might need, consider consulting an insurance coverage specialist.
+Our friends over at BizCover can provide tailored advice for your situation.

 Still Wondering?

 Need help understanding companies or wondering about the best legal setup for your new business?
 Contact the friendly team at Sprintlaw.
 We’ll be happy to help you find the solution that best suits you.
+For further insight on effective business structures and corporate governance in 2025, you might also check out our resources on business structure matters and Sole Trader vs Company.
 Call 1800 730 617 or email us at team@sprintlaw.com.au.

 Get in touch now!